cucumber/docs/content/introduction_to_cucumber_and_bdd.md

 can understand these Feature files, they must follow some basic syntax rules.
 The name for this set of rules is [Gherkin](/gherkin/gherkin-intro/).

-Along with the Features, you give Cucumber a set of Step Definitions.
-These files map each business-readable language step into programming code to carry out what action should be performed by the Step.
+Along with the [Features](/gherkin/feature-introduction/), you give Cucumber a set of [Step Definitions](/cucumber/step-definitions/).
+These files map (or "glue") each business-readable language step into programming code to carry out what action should be performed by the Step.

 In a mature test suite, the Step Definition itself will probably just be one or two lines of code that delegate to a library of support code, specific to the domain of your application.